-The hearth may be flush with or raised above an adjacent combustible floor and must extend 16"(406mm) in front and 8"(203mm) beyond each side of the fireplace opening.
+The hearth can be flush with an adjacent combustible floor and must extend 16" in front and 8" beyond each side of the fireplace opening.

-★★ Ember protection:
+Ember protection:

-Combustible floor in front of the fireplace insert must be protected from hot embers by non-combustible material extending 16"(406mm) (USA) and 18"(457mm) (CANADA) to the firing side and 8"(203mm) to other sides of the unit.
+Combustible floor in front of the fireplace insert must be protected from hot embers by non-combustible material extending 16" (USA) and 18" (CANADA) to the firing side and 8" to other sides of the unit.